rlangc/30-Day-Learning/2. Frameworks & Best Practices/README.md

-Guidance on designing 30-day learning paths, instructional models (e.g., microlearning, spaced repetition), and sample structuring strategies.

 ## Frameworks & Best Practices Index

-This section provides foundational guidance for designing effective 30-day learning guides.
-Each file supports creators with instructional strategies, structural models, and applied theory to improve guide quality and learner outcomes.
+This section offers comprehensive guidance for designing effective 30-day learning guides.
+It includes practical frameworks, instructional strategies, and evidence-based models, such as microlearning, spaced repetition, and scaffolded progression — to support the development of clear, engaging, and outcome-driven learning experiences.

 ## File Index